How to Set Up an Offshore Trust in St. Kitts and Nevis

 - Self-settled trusts: local law permits both parties of a Nevis trust (the settlor and beneficiary) to be the same individual while affording the same legal protections to the beneficiary.

-- Protection: Since the Nevis trust statute does not recognise foreign judgments, creditors must subsequently go through the courts in Nevis, incurring the additional time delays and expenses that may entail.
+- Protection: Since the Nevis trust statute does not recognise foreign judgments, creditors must subsequently go through the courts in Nevis, incurring any additional delays and expenses that may entail.

-- Local representation: If a creditor decides to take legal action in Nevis, they will also need to find a legal professional who is qualified to practice law in Nevis.
+- Local representation: If a creditor decides to take legal action in Nevis, they must find a legal professional who is qualified to practice law in Nevis.
 This can be difficult since many such practitioners already represent trust companies and banks.
-And since contingent legal fees are not allowed, they will have to hire them on a retainer basis, thus incurring more upfront costs.
+And since contingent legal fees are not allowed, they have to be hired on a retainer basis, thus incurring more upfront costs.

 - Burden of proof: Under Nevis law, the burden of proof is on the creditor to prove impropriety during the proceedings.
 As this is carried out within the Nevis court system, which operates under a common-law framework, the onus is on the creditor to prove their case ‘beyond a reasonable doubt’.